 The opposite nuclear reaction, division of a nucleus into multiple nuclei, is nuclear fission (or just fission).
 In both cases, certain conditions make the event more likely: for fusion, in addition to the particular particles that are input to the particular reaction, the particles must have enough kinetic energy in the form of heat.
 The requirements for fission are similar, but the kinetic energy is needed in an extra incoming particle (e.g., neutron) to trigger the fission event.

 In both cases, a new nucleus (or nuclei) results, of a different element (or elements), i.e., with a different atomic number (number of protons), and a different mass number (number of nucleons, i.e., protons and neutrons).
-The actual atomic mass is approximately the mass number, but is actually a touch larger or smaller because of the binding energy, i.e., the energy that holds this particular nucleus configuration together, which varies with the combination of atomic number and mass number.
+The true atomic mass is approximately the mass number, but is actually a touch larger or smaller because of the binding energy, i.e., the energy that holds this particular nucleus configuration together, which varies with the combination of atomic number and mass number.
 It is the difference in required binding energy for the initial nuclei and the final nuclei, when it results in an excess of energy, that produces fusion or fission power.
 A new configuration that requires more binding energy than the initial nuclei draws kinetic energy from the collision (and requires that much kinetic energy and thus a sufficient temperature).

 In astrophysics, fusion is often informally referred to as burning, i.e., a star "burning hydrogen" or hydrogen burning to mean hydrogen nuclei fusing to produce something else.
 The word burning is being used metaphorically: hydrogen fusion is something like the process of chemically combining with oxygen to produce a different compound, but this burning is at the nuclear level: a nuclear process that produces a different nucleus and element.